Events

 Production journals have a simple view and provide you with the ability to:

-Production journal do many of the same functions as the consumption and output journals.
+Production journals do many of the same things as consumption and output journals.
 Dimensions, item tracking, and bin contents are handled in the same way.

 However, production journals differ from the consumption and output journals in the following ways: